unity3d-jp/UnityChanToonShaderVer2_Project/Manual/UTS2_Manual_en.md

 # About Licensing

-"UTS2/UniversalToon" is provided as **UCL2.0（Unity-chan License2.0）.**
+"UTS/UniversalToon" is provided as **UCL2.0（Unity-chan License2.0）.**
 For more details on Unity-chan’s license, see [here](https://unity-chan.com/contents/guideline_en/).
 <center><img width = "140" src="Images_jpg/Light_Silhouette.jpg"></center>

-**HINT:** This is a frequently asked question, but you can redistribute your own 3D models (for both commercial use and non-commercial use) that includes the shader file (.shader), the included file (.hlsl) and the C# code (.cs) of UTS2/UniversalToon that is distributed by UCL2.0.
+**HINT:** This is a frequently asked question, but you can redistribute your own 3D models (for both commercial use and non-commercial use) that includes the shader file (.shader), the included file (.hlsl) and the C# code (.cs) of UTS/UniversalToon that is distributed by UCL2.0.
 You can do this regardless of the 3D model or content (including adult content).
-For the convenience of users, we would like to ask you to state things such as “UTS2/UniversalToon v.8.0.0 was used” to make it easier for later versions but other than that, you are not required to state anything.
+For the convenience of users, we would like to ask you to state things such as “UTS/UniversalToon v.2.2.0 was used” to make it easier for later versions but other than that, you are not required to state anything.
 We would also like to ask you not to remove the header that states the  UCL2.0 license in each file.

 **※If you decide to use it for your work** : When  you have finished your model or content that used UTS2, we would love to hear from you!!!
 Please tweet at  [Unity Technologies Japan](https://twitter.com/unity_japan) !
 We look forward to hearing from you and seeing your amazing work!

+# How to report issues

+Please report your issues from [here](https://github.com/unity3d-jp/UnityChanToonShaderVer2_Project/issues).
+When you make a new issue, please add the information below.
+* **The version of UTS/UniversalToon** you are using :e.g. UTS/UniversalToon v.2.2.0
+* **The version of Unity** you are using :e.g. Unity 2019.3.4f1
+* **Type of OS** using Unity :e.g. Windows 10
+* **The version of Universal RP** you are using :e.g. Version 7.3.1

+【**Note**】Before reporting your issues, be sure to overwrite-install [the latest UTS/UniversalToon package](https://github.com/unity3d-jp/UnityChanToonShaderVer2_Project/blob/urp/master/UTSURP_ShaderOnly_v2.2.0.unitypackage) to see if your problem still appears.
+Also, please check that the scenes in [the UTS/UniversalToon sample project](https://github.com/unity3d-jp/UnityChanToonShaderVer2_Project/archive/urp/master.zip) work properly in your environment.